RonenNess/GeonBit.UI/README.md

 - Fixed bug with dropdown default text not updating when set without selecting value.
 - Added utility to create simple file menu.

+# 3.0.2.3

+- Fixed exception in panels with clipping overflow behavior.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.